Mapping Patagonia’s ‘Let My People Go Surfing’ Workplace Culture

-Resumes are read from the bottom up: If you are looking to hire people who are authentic and different, why not start by learning about their hobbies and personal interests rather than with their professional experience?
+Resumes are read from the bottom up: If you’re looking to hire people who are authentic and different, why not start by learning about their hobbies and personal interests rather than their professional experience?

 Emotional exit interviews: Considering Patagonia’s employee retention rate (96%), people exiting the company is a rare experience.
-That’s why the company takes the exit interviews pretty seriously–every employee who is about to leave has to talk with the CHRO.
+That’s why the company takes exit interviews pretty seriously; every employee who is about to leave has to talk with the CHRO.

 Most interviews are very moving for both parties.

 “Go surfing:” Practicing outdoor sports (surf, ski, etc.) is at the core of Patagonia’s business.
 The company takes this very seriously, encouraging employees to take the time to practice the sport they love even if it’s during business hours.